SegmentationBLWX/sssegmentation/docs/Tutorials.md

 - `ann_ext`: Annotation file extension, default value is `.png`,
 - `imageids`: The image file names.

-Besides, `clsid2label` could be set for transferrin the label ids in ground truth segmentation mask to continuous training ids automatically during training.
+Besides, `clsid2label` could be set for transferring the label ids in ground truth segmentation mask to continuous training ids automatically during training.
 For example, `clsid2label = {10: 1}` means if the class id in ground truth segmentation mask is 10, they will be set as class id 1 before feeding into the models.
 Other attributes `classnames` is used to set the class names in the dataset, `palette` is used to set the colors for each class during [Inference with Segmentors Integrated in SSSegmentation](https://sssegmentation.readthedocs.io/en/latest/QuickRun.html#inference-with-segmentors-integrated-in-sssegmentation) and `num_classes` represents the number of the classes existed in the dataset.

-After that, you should add this custom dataset class in <span style="border-bottom:2px dashed blue;">[`dataset builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/builder.py)</span> if you want to use it by modifying `SEGMENTOR_CFG['dataset']`.
+After that, you should add this custom dataset class in <u>[`dataset builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/builder.py)</u> if you want to use it by modifying `SEGMENTOR_CFG['dataset']`.
 Of course, you can also register this custom dataset by the following codes,

 ```python